freddyroosevelt/node-chat-app/README.md

-# Node Web Server Chat-App with Facebook user Login
+# A Live Web Chat-App Using Node.js

-## A live web chat-app using node.js
+## Web Chat-App with a facebook user Login

 ### Dependencies Used